 The Greater East Side is in the northeastern corner of St. Paul.

-Small- and medium-size family homes and apartment buildings are the types of homes you'll find in Hamline-Midway, with prices significantly lower than St. Paul's average nearest University Avenue and rising slightly as you go north.
+Small and medium-sized family homes and apartment buildings are the types of homes you'll find in Hamline-Midway.
+The prices are significantly lower than St. Paul's average nearest University Avenue and rising slightly as you go north.

 Highland Park, tucked into a bend in the Mississippi River in the southwestern part of the city, can feel separate from St. Paul.
 The neighborhood is mostly Victorian, a blend of single-family homes and some smaller apartment blocks.
 Highland Park is an expanse of wooded parkland, and there's a convenient commercial district with a good selection of stores and restaurants on Ford Parkway.

 The Mississippi River isn't commercialized here.
-In 2013, The Woodward Avenue Action Association entered into a purchase agreement for The Highland Park Ford Plant, a former Ford Motor Company factory, with the intention of turning two of the eight buildings into a center that would house a theater, informational kiosks, automotive history displays and a gift shop.
+In 2013, The Woodward Avenue Action Association entered into a purchase agreement for The Highland Park Ford Plant, a former Ford Motor Company factory.
+The intention was to turn two of the eight buildings into a center that would house a theater, informational kiosks, automotive history displays, and a gift shop.
 However, as of 2018, it has not been built.

-Highland Park has some of the lowest crime rates in the city, and it's known for being politically one of the most conservative areas of St. Paul, which is, for the most part, a moderate liberal city.
+Highland Park has some of the lowest crime rates in the city.
+It's known for being politically one of the most conservative areas of St. Paul, which is, for the most part, a moderate liberal city.

-The calm, quiet neighborhood, with mostly attractive housing and tree-lined streets, is very desirable for families, professionals, and seniors, and housing prices are higher than the average for St. Paul.
+The calm, quiet neighborhood, with attractive housing and tree-lined streets, is very desirable for families, professionals, and seniors.
+The housing prices are higher than the average for St. Paul.

 Macalester-Groveland takes its name from Macalester College, a large private liberal arts college, and the neighborhood has a large student population.
 The name of the neighborhood is usually abbreviated to Mac-Groveland.
 Macalester-Groveland was developed in the early twentieth century.
 Summit Avenue forms the northern border, and the western part of Grand Avenue, a popular commercial district, runs through the center of the neighborhood.

-Macalester-Groveland has many large houses and some smaller and medium-size family homes.
+Macalester-Groveland has many large houses and some smaller to medium-size family homes.
 Many have been converted to duplexes and fourplexes, and there are also many small apartment buildings.

 While rents can be reasonable due to demand from students, housing prices are significantly higher than the average for St. Paul.

 Merriam Park is very similar to Macalester-Groveland, but with bigger homes.
-Merriam Park is St. Paul's oldest neighborhood, and the original developer specified that the houses built there be large and of high quality.
-Most residents took good care of their homes, and if you want a well-maintained Victorian house, Merriam Park is a great place to look.
+Merriam Park is St. Paul's oldest neighborhood.
+The original developer specified that the houses built there be large and of high quality.
+Most residents have taken good care of their homes, and if you want a well-maintained Victorian house, Merriam Park is a great place to look.

-For a smaller home in Merriam Park, look at the many duplexes or fourplexes; the old stately homes were subdivided because they are just too big for today's smaller families.
-There are also a few early-20th-century apartment buildings with one- or two-bedroom units.
+For a smaller home in Merriam Park, look at the many duplexes or fourplexes.
+The old stately homes were subdivided because they are too big for today's smaller families.
+There are also a few early-20th-century apartment buildings with one-bedroom or two-bedroom units.

-Merriam Park is on the Mississippi River, with scenic river trails, and it's an easy commute to downtown St. Paul and downtown Minneapolis.
-Merriam Park is a very pretty neighborhood, so unsurprisingly, home prices in Merriam Park are among the highest in St. Paul.
+Merriam Park is on the Mississippi River, with scenic river trails.
+The area has an easy commute to downtown St. Paul or downtown Minneapolis.
+Merriam Park is a beautiful neighborhood, so unsurprisingly, home prices in Merriam Park are among the highest in St. Paul.